 I do like the idea of fun activities that we can do together periodically throughout the week with a theme.

-Clay Nature Impressions – Buy some clay, because I don’t have time to make some right now, and sometime I just want to take the easy way.
+Clay Nature Impressions – Buy some clay, because I don’t have time to make some right now, and sometimes I just want to take the easy way.

 Nature Bookmarks – Collect small leaves, flower petals and grab your laminator.
 Lay the leaves and flower petals out in a single layer, in your sheet.